xwdeng80/family-tree/docs/wiki/index.md

 # Home

-Welcome to the **Deng's Family Tree Documentation**!
+Welcome to the **Deng's Family Treen**!

-This site is dedicated to documenting, organizing, and sharing our family's history, relationships, and important milestones.
+This site is dedicated to documenting, organizing, and sharing our family's history, 爱你and relationships.

+As times, many old memory is fading with generation.
+It is useful to track our root, our ancesterr, and our history.

+Here Deng's family is a very common family with its own interesting history.
+We came from a small town in the northgate of Wuxi city.

 ## Quick Navigation